shahi-hackjack/CDN-Handler/README.md

 # CDN-Handler
-The CDN handler is a python script written for automatically reading into html file getting all the stylesheet or js CDN ,downloading them into specific folder and linking those files to your html file .Its useful when we want our project to run online as well .
+The CDN handler is a python script written for automatically reading into html file getting all the stylesheet or js CDN ,downloading them into specific folder and linking those files to your html file .Its useful when we want our project to run offline as well and reduces the manual reptitve work .

 ## How to Use
 1.download the python file cdnhandler.py